Introduction

 Conclusion

-Moving to the newest Exadata Platform enables you to benefit from the higher performance at the same cost.
+Moving to a newer Exadata Platform enables you to benefit from the higher performance at the same cost.
 Oracle Data Guard makes the transition easy and with no or minimal downtime.
-The automation provided by Cloud Tooling simplifies the process tremendously but comes with some restrictions if you are already running a Data Guard environment.
+The automation provided by Cloud Tooling simplifies the process tremendously while supporting multiple standby databases at the same time.

 Further Reading